Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 either a queue or a topic subscription.

 By default, the receive mode is [`ReceiveMode.PEEK_LOCK`][ReceiveMode].
-This tells the broker that the receiving client wants to settle received messages explicitly.
+This tells the broker that the receiving client wants to manage settlement of received messages explicitly.
 The message is made available for the receiver to process, while held under an exclusive lock in the service so that other, competing receivers cannot see it.
 `ServiceBusReceivedMessage.getLockedUntil()` indicates when the lock expires and can be extended by the client using `receiver.renewMessageLock()`.